Fractured clavicle in the newborn

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if your baby acts uncomfortable when you lift him or her.
+Call for an appointment with your health care provider if your baby acts uncomfortable when you lift them.